SaumickPradhan/Gamified-Canvas-ACan/README.md

 While Canvas is effective for assignment submission, it could be enhanced by providing a built-in code editor that supports multiple programming languages.
 Additionally, a plagiarism checker integrated into the submission process would be beneficial for maintaining academic integrity.
 Canvas could also improve the assignment submission process by allowing students to submit multiple code files more easily, as I mentioned earlier.
 This is especially important in computer science, where assignments often involve multiple code components.

 #### To what extent do you feel you are able to ask for help through Canvas – Be it your peers or your instructors?
 I think the Discussion Board on Canvas is helpful to some extent for asking questions, but people don’t use it too often, so I usually depend on the class communication channels such as Discord or GroupMe.
-Or I just email the professor directly, because often they are not aware of the conversation on Discussion Board, or they have disabled it for the course!
+Or I just email the professor directly, because often they are not aware of the conversation on the Discussion Board, or they have disabled it for the course!
 The discussions on Discord, GroupMe, and (sometimes) Canvas are particularly useful for sharing code snippets and troubleshooting.

 #### How do you feel about being incentivized to play games on Canvas for extra credit?
 Incentivizing games for extra credit is an interesting concept, especially if the games are designed to reinforce course content.
 It can make learning more engaging.
 However, the games should be thoughtfully integrated into the curriculum and align with the learning objectives.
 Playing games for extra credit could also be a source of motivation for people to study more if it involves using concepts learned in class to play it.